-The Framework for the Practice of Registered Nurses in Canada [PDF, 1.2 MB] was originally published in 2007.
-It promotes a common understanding of the current practice of RNs in Canada.
-Given the large number of regulated and unregulated care providers, it is important for policy- and decision-makers and employers to clearly understand the competencies and contributions of RNs and to know in what situations an RN is most appropriate.
+The 2015 update to the Framework for the Practice of Registered Nurses in Canada [PDF, 826.4 KB], originally published in 2007, promotes a common understanding of RN practice among nurses, students and stakeholders (including other health professionals, employers, educators, policy-makers and the public).
+Given the large number of regulated and unregulated care providers in Canada, it is essential for policy-makers, decision-makers and employers to clearly understand RN competencies and contributions as well as to know when RN care is the most appropriate.

 - Professional practice